 • Pre-1990 engine with flat-tappet camshaft needing high zinc (1,300+ ppm ZDDP)

-• You need oil from a physical retail store tonight
+• You need oil from a retail store tonight

 • Race or track vehicle with frequent changes regardless of mileage